 Target 5000 Goals

 Striving to provide the greatest support and the highest level of clinical care to the IRD community in Ireland, four key goals underpin the Target 5000 programme.

-Inherited retinal degenerations (IRDs) are amongst the most complex of all genetic conditions, involving more than 270 genes.
-Alongside the many different genes that can cause an IRD (known as your genotype), experiences in terms of age of onset and level of severity of sight loss can also vary greatly from person to person people (known as your phenotype).
+Inherited retinal degenerations (IRDs) are among the most complex of all genetic conditions, involving more than 270 genes.
+Alongside the many different genes that can cause an IRD (known as your genotype), experiences in terms of age of onset and level of severity of sight loss can also vary greatly from person to person (known as your phenotype).
 As such, it is often impossible to give an accurate diagnosis by just routine eye examinations and/or imaging.
 To receive a complete diagnosis, requires genetic testing.